Quent2G/High-precision-Analyser-of-Lunar-Orbits/README.md

 After copying the project on your local machine (git clone [url]), you have to:

 1. If you are a Windows user, skip this part (the windows mice is already installed), or else: Download the mice folder depending on your machine OS at this link : [mice](https://naif.jpl.nasa.gov/naif/toolkit_MATLAB.html)
-   Replace the mice folder in the MATLAB/LHPOP folder with your one.
+   Replace the mice folder in the MATLAB/HALO folder with your one.
 2. Download the de430.bsp ephemeris at [NAIF de430](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/)
-   Place it in MATLAB/LHPOP/ker.
+   Place it in MATLAB/HALO/ker and in Python/input.

 Attention for Mac users with a Mac processor (no problem with Intel processors), you may need to recompile the mexfile following these instructions for Mac Silicon processors, e.g., M2: